Troubleshooting

 POST /v1/addresses/validateruns a permissive chain-format check — basically "is this a syntactically valid address for this chain?"POST /v1/swapsruns a stricter check internally that rejects addresses that parse but won't actually work for the on-chain payout (e.g. addresses with the wrong checksum, or for the wrong network within a chain family).

-Don't treat validateAddress as proof the swap will succeed.
+Don't treat /v1/addresses/validate as proof the swap will succeed.
 Treat it as inline UX feedback during typing — fast and lenient.
 The real verdict comes at POST /v1/swaps.

 Verifying a swap was actually created